Opportunities

 If you're looking for meaningful work that makes a difference with a great team of people, check out our job openings below.

-To apply, please complete an application and email along with your current resume to info@rise-ny.org.
-Applications can also be mailed to Rise at PO Box 393, Endicott, NY 13761.
+To apply, please complete an application and mail it to: Rise, PO Box 393, Endicott, NY 13760.

 Violence in all forms disproportionately hurts marginalized people- including people of color, LGBTQIA people, and people with disabilities.
 These communities must be centered in the work we do.
 We strongly encourage applications from people with these identities or who are members of other marginalized communities.